-The Success rate for decompression spine surgery is high, with approximately 95-97% of patients getting relief from the leg pain after Spinal Decompression surgery in India.
+A. The Success rate for decompression spine surgery is high, with approximately 95-97% of patients getting relief from the leg pain after Spinal Decompression surgery in India.

-Spinal Decompression Surgery (stenosis) is a narrowing of your spinal canal that puts pressure on your spinal nerves and sometimes your spinal cord, causing them to become swollen and inflamed and, can lead to chronic pain, numbness, and muscle weakness in your arms or legs.
+A. Spinal Decompression Surgery (stenosis) is a narrowing of your spinal canal that puts pressure on your spinal nerves and sometimes your spinal cord, causing them to become swollen and inflamed and, can lead to chronic pain, numbness, and muscle weakness in your arms or legs.

 Spinal decompression surgery (stenosis) may be caused by osteoarthritis, enlarged joints, thickened ligaments and, bony overgrowths.